Bruno Musarò: Biography

+Diplomatic Career

 On 3 December 1994, Pope John Paul II named him apostolic nuncio to Panama and Titular Archbishop of Abari.
 He received his episcopal consecration on 6 January 1995.
 On 25 September 1999 John Paul appointed him Apostolic Nuncio to Madagascar, Seychelles and Mauritius and Apostolic Delegate to Comoros and Réunion.
 On 10 February 2004 he was appointed the Nuncio to Guatemala On 5 January 2009, Pope Benedict XVI named him the Apostolic Nuncio to Peru, and on 6 August 2011 the Apostolic Nuncio to Cuba.

 In September 2014, Musaro spoke openly about Cuba’s "extreme poverty and human and civil degradation".
 Musaro made his remarks while on vacation in Italy.
-The Cuban people are "victims of a socialist dictatorship that has kept them subjugated for the past 56 years," Musaro said.
+The Cuban people are "victims of a socialist dictatorship that has kept them subjugated for the past 56 years", Musaro said.
 "I’m thankful to the pope for inviting me to this island, and I hope to leave once that the socialist regime has disappeared indefinitely....
 Only liberty can bring hope to the Cuban people."

 On 2 February 2015, he was appointed Apostolic Nuncio to Egypt and delegate to the Arab League.

 Pope Francis named him Apostolic Nuncio to Costa Rica on 29 August 2019.

+On 11 July 2023, Pope Francis accepted his resignation upon reaching the age of 75.